You can use this packet of forms only if:

 Step 4a: Check one of the three boxes provided which describe your situation.

-If you check the first box that you are the obligor and are not self-employed, also insert the correct amount of child support.
-This is the amount on the bottom of the summary page you printed out from The Calculator.
+If you check the first box that you are the obligor and are not self-employed, also insert the correct amount of child support from the calculator.

-Check the second box if you are a self employed obligor.
+Check the second box if you are a self employed obligor and also insert the correct amount of child support from the calculator.

 Check the third box if you are the obligee and will be sending the Financial Affidavit to the obligor to be filled out and returned.